RaduPelin/Bunny-Hunter/README.md

   PS: In order to play the game, you need to add Windows Media Player library (wbm.dll) in your project.

-  Modify in the Form the path for sound resources.
+  Modify in the Form (BunnyHunter.cs) the path for sound resources.